monodot/activemq-demos/conduit-subscriptions/README.md

 This will set `conduitSubscription="false"` on the network bridge.
 This means that a proxy consumer will be created for every queue consumer.
 This is the opposite of the demo above, where all consumers on a queue on a single broker are consolidated into one subscription.

 The result is that messages are distributed evenly across all **consumers**.
-Note: this does not mean that the load is balanced all **brokers**.
+Note: this does not mean that the load is balanced across all **brokers**.

 This extract from the log file shows messages being distributed to each consumer in round-robin fashion: